IT News

 Recommendations

-If you're having difficulty connecting to the UMiamiWireless and SecureCanes secure Wi-Fi networks or notice intermittent connectivity issues, we recommend turning off iCloud Private Relay, Limit IP Address Tracking, and Private Wi-Fi Address for a better experience on these wireless networks.
+If you're having difficulty connecting to the CaneNet Wireless, UMiamiWireless, and SecureCanes secure Wi-Fi networks or notice intermittent connectivity issues, we recommend turning off iCloud Private Relay, Limit IP Address Tracking, Private Wi-Fi Address, and Wi-Fi 6E Mode for a better experience on these wireless networks.

 Step-by-step instructions are noted below: